-This easy green bean casserole is the perfect addition to your holiday table.
-The easy version is made with canned green beans, which are easy and convenient.
+While other holiday recipes take much time to prepare, this easy green bean casserole can be prepped in minutes with simple ingredients.
+This version is made with canned green beans, which are easy and convenient.

-- Cut Green Beans - We always use canned green beans for this recipe, but you can use 4 cups of fresh green beans or thawed frozen green beans as well.
+- Green Beans - We always use canned green beans for this recipe, but you can also use 4 cups of fresh or thawed frozen green beans.
 There are options in the recipe card for all three choices.

-- Cream of Mushroom Soup – The creamy soup is what gives green bean casserole recipe its creamy texture and taste.
-Don’t like mushrooms?
-Use any other cream soup.
+- Cream of Mushroom Soup - Campbell's soup gives the green bean casserole recipe a creamy texture and taste.
+However, if you don't like mushrooms, use any other cream soup.

 - Milk - Thins the soup a little bit.

-- Crispy Fried Onions - Adds a nice crunchy texture inside and on top of the casserole.
+- Crispy Fried Onions - Adds a nice crunchy texture inside and on the casserole.

-You won't believe how simple this classic green bean casserole recipe is to make.
-Simply open the cans of green beans, stir in the other ingredients, then pop it in the oven, and voila!
+You won't believe how simple this classic green bean casserole recipe is.
+Open the cans of green beans, stir in the other ingredients, then pop it in the oven, and voila!
 A delicious side dish in minutes!

-Serve it alongside turkey or ham for a delicious holiday meal experience.
+Serve it alongside turkey, ham, or steak for a delicious holiday meal experience.

 - Whisk together the cream of mushroom soup, milk, soy sauce, and pepper in a large bowl.

-- Add the drained green beans and some of the french fried onions.
+- Add the well-drained green beans and some french-fried onions.

-- Spoon the green bean mixture into a greased dish and bake 25 minute or until hot and bubbly.
+- Spoon the green bean mixture into a greased casserole dish and bake until hot and bubbly.

-- This casserole can be made ahead of time.
-Just make sure to add the onions right before baking, so they do not get soggy.
+- Make this classic side dish ahead of time.
+Add the onions right before baking so they do not get soggy.
 Cover the dish tightly and place in the refrigerator for 24-48 hours.
-Bake as directed adding an additional 10 minutes.
+Bake as directed, adding 10 minutes.

-- Want a cheesy green bean casserole?
-Add 1 cup of shredded cheddar cheese to the soup mixture.
+- For a cheesy green bean casserole, add one cup of shredded cheddar cheese to the soup mixture.

-- You can also add chopped bacon to the casserole if you want to change it up.
+- Add one cup of chopped bacon to the casserole if you want protein.